Skip to main content

 You can create variable width fonts (with characters less than 8px wide) by filling the right edge of your font's characters with magenta #ff00ff like the example below.

 When Color Mode is enabled, UI elements and fonts adopt the colors chosen for GB Color background palette #8.
-See Colorizing a Scene for how to use background palettes.
+See Coloring a Scene for how to use background palettes.

 Music Format